 Vacation periods must be approved by your supervisor.
-Vacation should be requested by submitting the Request for Time Off form to your supervisor at least two (2) weeks in advance.
+Vacation should be requested by submitting the Request for Time Off through ESS, at least two (2) weeks in advance.
 On occasion, however, your supervisor may approve a day off with less than two (2) weeks' notice if under the circumstances your absence will not jeopardize the orderly flow of work.